sumitmalhotra-blip/Biovaram_Ev_Analysis/MY_PROJECT_UNDERSTANDING.md

 "We're building an **automated data analysis platform** for Bio Varam to help them analyze **exosomes** (tiny vesicles from stem cells that could be used in therapies).

-Right now, they have **156 data files** from two different machines - **nanoFACS** (flow cytometry) and **NTA** (particle tracking) - but they're analyzing everything manually in Excel.
+They're currently analyzing data manually in Excel from two different machines - **nanoFACS** (flow cytometry) and **NTA** (particle tracking).
+We have **156 sample files for reference and development**, but they have **much larger datasets** that they'll process using this system.

-My job is to build a **Python-based system** that will automatically process these files, run statistical analysis, generate visualizations, and eventually use machine learning to do quality control and detect patterns.
+My job is to build a **scalable Python-based system** that will automatically process hundreds/thousands of files, run statistical analysis, generate visualizations, and use machine learning for quality control and pattern detection.

-The end goal is a **web dashboard** where scientists can upload files and get instant analysis reports."
+The end goal is a **web dashboard** where scientists can upload files and get instant analysis reports, handling production-scale data volumes."

 ---